 Document repository is not supported.

-There is currently no preview service for Mobile Services on Cloud Foundry.
+There is currently no preview service for mobile services on Cloud Foundry.

-Mobile Services Cockpit Changes¶
+SAP Mobile Services Cockpit Changes¶

 Destinations are no longer configured at the global level, but at the application level.